-It is important to understand under what conditions the order of treatment application matters since the design will usually include subjects with different treatment arrangements, although each subject will eventually receive all treatments.
-Even though the cross-over design requires a washout period between each two treatment applications so that the effect of one treatment does not carryover to next treatment, it is always a good research practice to try several different treatment orders.
+It is important to understand under what conditions the order of treatment application matters since the design will may include subjects with different treatment arrangements, although each subject will eventually receive all treatments.
+Usually, the design requires a washout period between each two treatment applications so that the effect of one treatment does not carryover to the next treatment.
+It is always a good research practice to try several different treatment orders.
 PASS lets you study this by allowing you to set the means and standard deviations in any order you like.